ZachHunn/learning-zone/exercises/css_exercises/css_exercise_06.md

-Certainly!
-Here's an updated version of the exercise without the hover effect and with additional instructions related to list decoration:

 # Exercise 06: Formatting a List

 Create a folder within the "css_exercise" directory named with your first name and the exercise number (e.g., "John-Exercise-5").
 Within this folder, create an HTML file named "index.html" and a CSS file named "style.css".
 Then complete the exercise.